 Magnetic dipole moment measures the magnetic strength of a current coil or a magnet.
-In radioactivity, the orbiting electrons of an atom are said to have magnetic dipole moment.
+In radioactivity, the orbiting electrons of an atom are said to have a magnetic dipole moment.
 The magnetic dipole moment of Plutonium-239 is 0.203 μN.

 In radioactivity, specific activity is the number of decays per second per amount of substance, where the amount of substance is either the mass or volume of the substance.
 It is denoted by the symbol SA.
-The specific gravity of Plutonium-239 is 2.2966 GBq/g.
+The specific activity of Plutonium-239 is 2.2966 GBq/g.

 The solubility of Plutonium-239 in water depends on the organic ligands present as well as on the redox and pH of the water.

-In radioactivity, half-life is defined as the period of time taken by a certain amount of a radioactive element undergoing decomposition to be decreased by half.
+In radioactivity, the half-life is defined as the period of time taken by a certain amount of a radioactive element undergoing decomposition to be decreased by half.
 The half-life for Plutonium-239 is 24,200 years.

 Plutonium-239 Radioactive Decay

 The atomic nucleus of Plutonium-239 is unstable; it thereby loses energy to reach a stable stage.
 This process is known as radioactive decay.
 Plutonium-239 releases energy of around 5.245 MeV through radioactive decay.

 The following equation shows the alpha decomposition of Plutonium-239:

 Here the helium nucleus 24He has got atomic number 2 and mass number 4.
 Helium here denotes the alpha particle.
 Hence this equation can also be written as